J2 Global (NASDAQ:JCOM) Given New $150.00 Price Target at Wedbush

-J2 Global (NASDAQ:JCOM) had its target price raised by Wedbush from $140.00 to $150.00 in a report released on Wednesday, The Fly reports.
+J2 Global (NASDAQ:JCOM) had its price target upped by Wedbush from $140.00 to $150.00 in a research note published on Tuesday, Benzinga reports.
 They currently have an outperform rating on the technology company’s stock.

-A number of other equities analysts also recently commented on the company.
-Citigroup lifted their target price on J2 Global from $100.00 to $140.00 and gave the company a buy rating in a research note on Thursday, February 25th.
-DA Davidson restated a buy rating on shares of J2 Global in a research note on Wednesday, May 5th.
-Piper Sandler reissued a neutral rating and set a $139.00 price target (up previously from $122.00) on shares of J2 Global in a report on Monday, April 26th.
-JMP Securities increased their price objective on shares of J2 Global from $120.00 to $130.00 and gave the stock an outperform rating in a report on Tuesday, February 16th.
-Finally, Barclays boosted their target price on shares of J2 Global from $130.00 to $152.00 and gave the company an equal weight rating in a research note on Tuesday, April 27th.
-One research analyst has rated the stock with a sell rating, two have given a hold rating and eight have issued a buy rating to the stock.
-The stock has a consensus rating of Buy and a consensus price target of $123.17.
+JCOM has been the subject of several other reports.
+Barclays upped their target price on shares of J2 Global from $130.00 to $152.00 and gave the company an equal weight rating in a research note on Tuesday, April 27th.
+JMP Securities upped their price target on shares of J2 Global from $120.00 to $130.00 and gave the company an outperform rating in a report on Tuesday, February 16th.
+Piper Sandler reissued a neutral rating and set a $139.00 target price (up from $122.00) on shares of J2 Global in a report on Monday, April 26th.
+DA Davidson reissued a buy rating on shares of J2 Global in a report on Wednesday, May 5th.
+Finally, Citigroup upped their price target on shares of J2 Global from $100.00 to $140.00 and gave the stock a buy rating in a research report on Thursday, February 25th.
+One investment analyst has rated the stock with a sell rating, two have issued a hold rating and eight have assigned a buy rating to the company.
+The company has a consensus rating of Buy and a consensus price target of $123.17.

-In other news, VP Jeremy Rossen sold 4,256 shares of the business’s stock in a transaction on Wednesday, May 12th.
-The stock was sold at an average price of $122.07, for a total value of $519,529.92.
-Following the sale, the vice president now owns 10,869 shares of the company’s stock, valued at approximately $1,326,778.83.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Company insiders own 6.11% of the company’s stock.
+In related news, VP Jeremy Rossen sold 4,256 shares of the stock in a transaction dated Wednesday, May 12th.
+The shares were sold at an average price of $122.07, for a total value of $519,529.92.
+Following the completion of the transaction, the vice president now owns 10,869 shares in the company, valued at approximately $1,326,778.83.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Corporate insiders own 6.11% of the company’s stock.

-Hedge funds and other institutional investors have recently modified their holdings of the business.
-Amundi Pioneer Asset Management Inc. grew its holdings in shares of J2 Global by 2.9% in the 1st quarter.
-Amundi Pioneer Asset Management Inc. now owns 70,698 shares of the technology company’s stock worth $6,122,000 after acquiring an additional 2,012 shares during the last quarter.
-Scout Investments Inc. raised its holdings in J2 Global by 3.5% during the 4th quarter.
-Scout Investments Inc. now owns 106,659 shares of the technology company’s stock worth $10,420,000 after buying an additional 3,600 shares during the period.
-Polianta Ltd acquired a new position in shares of J2 Global in the fourth quarter worth about $1,357,000.
-First Citizens Bank & Trust Co. purchased a new position in shares of J2 Global in the fourth quarter worth approximately $227,000.
-Finally, 6 Meridian acquired a new stake in shares of J2 Global during the fourth quarter valued at approximately $268,000.
+Large investors have recently bought and sold shares of the company.
+Riggs Asset Managment Co.
+Inc. bought a new position in shares of J2 Global during the 4th quarter valued at about $26,000.
+Perigon Wealth Management LLC purchased a new stake in J2 Global during the fourth quarter valued at about $38,000.
+Altshuler Shaham Ltd purchased a new stake in J2 Global during the first quarter valued at about $66,000.
+First Mercantile Trust Co. purchased a new stake in J2 Global during the first quarter valued at about $142,000.
+Finally, Ameritas Investment Company LLC purchased a new stake in J2 Global during the first quarter valued at about $157,000.

 J2 Global, Inc provides internet services worldwide.
 It operates through three segments: Fax and Martech; Voice, Backup, Security, and Consumer Privacy and Protection; and Digital Media.
 The company offers cloud services, which include cloud fax services under the eFax, sFax, SRFax, MyFax, and eFax Corporate brands; endpoint and email security, and threat intelligence services for real-time malware analysis under the VIPRE brand; Inspired eLearning, a SaaS platform for cybersecurity awareness and compliance training; virtual private network services under the IPVanish and Encrypt.me names; online file backup, synchronization, and sharing services under the SugarSync name; and online backup and sync storage services under the LiveDrive name.